How Fat Loss Foodies Handle Holidays: 5 Tips for a Lean Thanksgiving

 2. Remember that fat loss isn't JUST about calories in vs. calories out.

-Borrow a page from the bodybuilders' playbook and schedule a strategic re-feed, a large influx of calories (especially from carbs) designed to “reset” key hormones like leptin and thyroid and restore balance to your hunger, energy, and cravings.
+Borrow a page from the bodybuilders' playbook and schedule a strategic re-feed, a large influx of calories (especially from carbs) designed to “reset” key hormones and restore balance to your hunger, energy, and cravings.

 Doing a large re-feed - or "Treat Meal" as we call it here at FLF - won't turn you into a bodybuilder overnight, but it will help prevent the metabolic slowdown that comes from eating a low-calorie or low-carb diet for too long.
 Yes, you read that right: if you’ve been on the diet train for weeks, months, etc., a bump of calories - especially from carbs - may be exactly what your body needs!